 Digital teaching can be designed in many different ways.
 A well coordinated combination of the following is recommended

-Just as in previous “Blended Learning” teaching concepts, a well-balanced combination of time-flexible teaching formats (asynchronous) and live teaching formats (synchronous) is also recommended for online teaching. – The respective advantages of synchronous and asynchronous teaching/learning phases can thus complement each other in a way that supports learning.
+The respective advantages of synchronous and asynchronous teaching-learning phases can thus complement each other in a way that promotes learning.

-can be organised via the learning platform.
-There, with the help of learning materials, e.g. videos, content can be provided and learning activities/ communication can take place.
+… can be organised and made available via the learning platform.
+There, with the help of learning materials, e.g., videos, content transfer as well as concrete learning activities and communication can take place.

-in the form of online meetings are ideally more interactive.
-Learning activities that are less feasible asynchronously or simply require direct contact can take place there.
+… in the form of online meetings via web conferencing systems are ideally designed to be interactive.
+Just as in face-to-face events that take place on site, learning activities can take place in online events that are less feasible asynchronously or simply require direct contact.